ericroberts/ericroberts.ca/_posts/2015-04-23-what-factories-are-hiding-from-you.md

 end
 {% endhighlight %}

-Now, the time it takes to run them is much shorter:

-{% highlight bash linenos %}
-.

-Finished in 0.0171 seconds (files took 0.40143 seconds to load) 1 example, 0 failures
-{% endhighlight %}

-That's almost *3x* faster!
-I am aware the times we are talking about right now are trivial, but if you expand them to your entire test suite, a 3x improvement would be significant.

-Stubbing all of those methods though is painful.
+Stubbing all of those methods is painful.
 And worse, if any of the methods being called change, we'll have to change the stubs.
 That's not very good.
 And yet, I will argue that this pain is a good thing.
 This pain is alerting us to the presence of bad design.

 If we look at those tests, what is that we are stubbing?
 First we have to stub the customers method to return our own Customer double.
 Then we have to stub not